-- Create a collaborative portfolio prioritisation process. - Enhance competencies based on the PMO's new role and purpose. - Define business-value based metrics.
+- Create a collaborative portfolio prioritisation process, based on achieving organisational goals. - Enhance competencies to support the PMO's new role and purpose. - Define business-value based metrics.

 PMO competency enhancements should focus on maintaining strategic alignment, continuous value creation, delivery methods catering to the business's perception of time to value, effective change management, and the use of modern technologies to drive PMO dynamism.